akhenakh/caddy-git/README.md

 ## Fork

-This is a fork of [caddy-git](https://github.com/abiosoft/caddy-git) to support authentication with tokens, and removed `sh` dependencies.
+This is a fork of [caddy-git](https://github.com/abiosoft/caddy-git) with a pure Go git to support authentication with tokens, and removed `sh` dependencies.

 Middleware for [Caddy](https://caddyserver.com).